alwynallan/twocents/README.md

 # twocents
-$.02 Hardware RNG for IoT
+$.02 Hardware RNG for IoT.
+RNGoT?

 Inspired by discussions on http://www.metzdowd.com/mailman/listinfo/cryptography and having a NodeMCU clone handy I threw together a capacitor and resistor on two free pins.